mkarageorgi/Beneficial_Dominance_Reversal/Figure4/README.md

 * First, obtain the following files that were generated earlier: the allele frequency data (`orch2021_Downsampled_META_Filtered.RData`) and inbred line SNP tables for each chromosome (`Orchard2021/inbredv2_withHets.orch2021.{chromosome}.snpTable.numeric`).
 Place the first file under `data/raw/` (`data/raw/orch2021_Downsampled_META_Filtered.RData`).
 Place the SNP tables under `data/snptables/Orchard2021/` (`inbredv2_withHets.orch2021.{chromosome}.snpTable.numeric`).

+Step 1.
+Quasi-binomial logistic regression to estimate allele frequency differences in malathion-treated and untreated populations during and after the malathion treatment

 * Run the code in the `glm` subfolder to generate GLM effect size estimates.
 A repeat masker file `dm3.fa.out` is required for the GLM.
 Obtain this file from and put it under `data/raw/` as `data/raw/dm3.fa.out`.
 First, run `01_glm_malation.R`, passing each chromosome arm as an argument:

 ```